Grand Tower, Illinois

 Grand Tower is a city in Jackson County, Illinois, United States.
 The population was 479 at the 2020 census.
 The town gets its name from Tower Rock, a landmark island in the Mississippi River.

 History

 Former names of this town include La Tour ("The Tower"), Jenkins Landing, Cochran's Woodyard Landing, and Evans' Landing.

 The earliest inhabitants were a band of river pirates, who settled here after being driven off Spanish soil west of the Mississippi River, near the pirate ambush spot of Tower Rock.
 This outlaw settlement was destroyed by the United States Army dragoons in 1803.
 A subsequent settler was a man named Walker, who is the namesake of Walker Hill.

 Severe flooding struck the town in 1947.

+Grand Tower once hosted a Russian Orthodox Church.
+Other nearby southern Illinois villages with Orthodox churches included St. Mary's Russian Orthodox Church in Benld, Buckner, and Dowell.

 Geography

 Grand Tower is located in southwestern Jackson County and is bordered to the west by the Mississippi River, which forms the Missouri–Illinois boundary.
 The northern edge of the city borders Shawnee National Forest.

 Illinois Route 3 runs through an eastern extension of the city limits, leading north (upriver) 32 mi to Chester, where the Chester Bridge crosses the Mississippi, and south 25 mi to Illinois Route 146, which crosses the Mississippi to Cape Girardeau, Missouri.
 There are no other road bridges over the Mississippi closer to Grand Tower.

 According to the 2021 census gazetteer files, Grand Tower has a total area of 1.25 sqmi, of which 1.25 sqmi (or 99.76%) is land and 0.00 sqmi (or 0.24%) is water.